Leading the way in innovation for over 55 years, we build greater futures for businesses across multiple industries and 55 countries.

 The way forward for financial institutions

-While financial institutions are already struggling to control their cost of compliance, these additional requirements demanded by the AMLA will increase the burden proportionately.
+While financial institutions are already struggling to control their costs of compliance, these additional requirements demanded by the AMLA will increase the burden proportionately.
 Here are a few solutions that financial institutions can adopt proactively to balance compliance adherence and costs.

 In addition to the above, there is a plethora of solutions that financial institutions can adopt to meet the changes – in the wake of the AMLA – to bring in control and governance in the compliance program.
 Undoubtedly, the best way forward for financial institutions is proactive preparedness to handle the changes well ahead of the timelines and adapt in the most effective and cost-efficient way.